Common shovelnose ray

 The common shovelnose ray, giant shovelnose ray or giant guitarfish (Glaucostegus typus) is a species of fish in the Rhinobatidae family found in the central Indo-Pacific, ranging from India to the East China Sea, Solomon Islands and northern Australia.
 It is found in shallow coastal areas to a depth of at least 100 m, including mangrove, estuaries and reportedly also in freshwaters.
 It reaches up to 2.7 m in length, and is greyish-brown to yellowish-brown above with a paler snout.

 This species has been tested for colour vision using choice experiments that control for brightness.
 It was the first rigorous behavioural evidence for colour vision in any elasmobranch.

-Habitat

-Glaucostegus typus inhabits a range of environments, including marine, brackish, and freshwater ecosystems.
-It is commonly found at depths ranging from intertidal zones to offshore continental shelves, demonstrating adaptability to both shallow and deeper water habitats.